sbegueria/SPEIbase/README.md

 ## Version history

-* SPEIbase v2.8.0: 1) the CRU TS 4.06 dataset, spanning the period
+* SPEIbase v2.9.0: 1) Based on the CRU TS 4.07 dataset, spanning the period between January 1901 to December 2021.
-between January 1901 to December 2021.
+* SPEIbase v2.8.0: 1) Based on the CRU TS 4.06 dataset, spanning the period between January 1901 to December 2021.
 2) Using SPEI package version 1.8.0.
 * SPEIbase v2.7: 1) Based on the CRU TS 4.05 dataset, spanning the period between January 1901 to December 2020.
 2) Using TLMoments::PWM instead of